Perl/PPCs/ppcs/ppc0033-ampersand-method-calls.md

 error would be issued.
 The call would ignore prototypes, just as traditional method calls and `&subroutine()` calls do.

+Methods defined using the `class` syntax would also be callable using this syntax.

 ## Backwards Compatibility

 The syntax `->&word` is currently a syntax error, so no backwards